 Markets Review

-Past performance is not indicative of future results.
-Aristotle International Equity Composite returns are presented gross and net of investment advisory fees and include the reinvestment of all income.
-Gross returns will be reduced by fees and other expenses that may be incurred in the management of the account.
-Net returns are presented net of actual investment advisory fees and after the deduction of all trading expenses.
+Sources: CAPS CompositeHubTM, Bloomberg Past performance is not indicative of future results.
+Aristotle Global Equity WM Composite returns are presented pure gross and net of maximum wrap fee and include the reinvestment of all income.
+Pure gross returns do not reflect the deduction of any trading costs or other fees and are supplemental to the net returns.
+Net returns are calculated by subtracting the highest applicable wrap/SMA fee, which includes trading costs and custodial fees, from the pure gross composite return.
+The highest applicable wrap/SMA fee is 2.00% on an annual basis, or 0.50% quarterly from inception to 12/31/2023 and 0.17% monthly from 1/1/2024 to present.
 Aristotle Capital Composite returns are preliminary pending final account reconciliation.
 Please see important disclosures at the end of this document.

 Performance and Attribution Summary